junxit/us-congress-code/title-15/chapter-2a/sec-77vvv.md

 ### References in Text

 Such Act, referred to in subsec. (a), means the Securities Act of 1933, approved May 27, 1933, ch.
 38, title I, 48 Stat.
-74, as amended, which is classified generally to subchapter I (§ 77a et seq.) of this chapter.
+74, which is classified generally to subchapter I (§ 77a et seq.) of this chapter.
 For complete classification of this Act to the Code, see section 77a of this title and Tables.

 ### Amendments